Saruta/EDB/README.md

 ### EDB ###
 /!\ always in development

-Easy DebuGer is a micro version of gdb-like tool for easy debug.
+Easy DeBugger is a micro version of gdb-like tool for easy debug.

 ### How do I get set up? ###